-The Svengali Deck is one of the most popular magic trick decks of cards and is considered a classic.
+The Svengali Deck is one of the most popular magic trick card decks and is considered a classic.
 In fact, you will find Svengali magic cards with a lot of beginner’s magic sets.

 It’s easier to use than learning most sleight of hand card magic, so it is a favorite for beginning magicians.
 Although it doesn’t do everything for you, it does do a lot of the work and you can do so nice effects using a Svengali Deck that you couldn’t do with a regular deck of cards.